 Members of our parish visit the sick and bring the Eucharist each week to those who are hospitalized, in nursing homes, or are sick or infirm at home.
 If you or someone you know would like to receive Communion, please call Holy Martyrs parish office at 330.722.6633.

 HM Cares is able to respond to those who face emergencies and need groceries or help with necessities like rent or utilities when there has been the loss of employment or other crises.
 Our food pantry assists families in our area, following an interview that determines how their needs might best be met.
-Food Distribution is every Thursday from 6:00 PM until 6:30 PM.
-If you need assistance, please contact HM Cares directly at 330.635.4989 or firstname.lastname@example.org.
+Food Distribution is every Tuesday from 4:00 to 5:00 pm, Thursday from 6:00 to 6:30 pm and Friday from noon to 1 pm.
+If you need assistance, please contact HM Cares directly at 330.635.4989 or email@example.com.
+For more information about HM Cares, click HERE.

 Comfort During Times of Sorrow